Slide

 • Put in place standard contractual clauses to support personal data and appropriate adequacy agreement.

-• Review commercial contracts to understand and assess Brexit risk.
+• Review commercial contracts to understand and assess international market risk.
 Identify terms that could be affected and proposed response.

 If you need any help with product and market regulatory requirements and the immediate actions needed to prepare, CERT are happy to provide advice and support.